sio-iago/essential-plaform-back/README.md

 # How it works

-The platform works in two major steps:
+The platform works as described bellow:

 + A logged user send a new job request, with a fasta file to the NodeJS server.